Wound Care Treatment & Healing

 In 2018, Medicare reported that 8.2 million people had wounds, with or without infections, and that number is expected to increase exponentially each year.

-Our board certified team approach to wound healing assesses wounds, makes a determination regarding treatment based upon advanced medical technology, and coordinates care of any other primary or underlying medical condition.
+Our teams approach to wound healing assesses wounds, makes a determination regarding treatment based upon advanced medical technology, and coordinates care of any other primary or underlying medical condition.
 These may be associated with complications from diabetes and other vascular disorders.
 We utilize the most up-to-date approaches to wound healing and we remain current on new scientific advances in wound care.